“A Certain Kind Of Fool”

 Diltz also filmed the session and a short film showing the band members in a staged gunfight was later shown during the Eagles’ performance of “Doolin-Dalton/Desperado (reprise)” on Don Kirshner’s Rock Concert in 1974.

-The Eagles were the headliners at the third annual Ohio University Music Festival in Athens, Ohio, less than two weeks after the release of their second album, DESPERADO.
+The Eagles were the headliners at the third annual Ohio University Music Festival in Athens, Ohio on April 28th, 1973.